MiguelAngel-ht/Image_Processing_/Work_12__Morphological_Operations_/README.md

 # Morphological Operations

+They are those that change the image by importing the shape of the image itself and the kernel.

 ### Erosion

 The basic idea of erosion is how soil erosion only, erodes the boundaries of the foreground object (always try to keep the foreground blank).